polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/15 - A fork friendly framework.md

 Some apps, might be perfectly fine with having a maximum of ~5.000 objects in their database, and hence would probably never need your super scalable database design, you wasted 6 months implementing, because you *believed* you were going to need it!

-Sorry; **You Ain't Gonna Need It!** Hyperlambda simply more easily allows you to realise that fact.

 ### You're not developing an "app"

 Another beautiful idea, hopefully intuitively understood from our above example, is the fact that inevitably, as your solutions becomes more and more popular - Other app developers will realise they can consume your components, to add value to their own apps.
-At which point you are no longer an *"app developer"*, but in fact a *"platform vendor"*, allowing you to have others build value on top of your solutions.
+At which point you are no longer an *"app developer"*, but in fact a *"platform vendor"*, allowing you to have others add value on top of your solutions.
+And even if others don't implicitly understand that fact, then you and your colleagues will understand it easily, as you start out your *next* app - Since at that point, it is highly likely that you can in fact reuse 90% of everything you did in your *first* app!

-Being a platform vendor is almost one of the inevitable consequences of using P5, because no app can be perceived as being isolated from any other app, running on the same system.
+Being a platform developer is almost one of the implicit side-effects of using P5, because no app can be perceived as being isolated from any other app, running on the same system.
 The reasons for this, is because while in other programming languages, creating reusable software, is a tedious and difficult task - In P5, it is almost implicitly given, that whatever you create becomes reusable.
 This is due to that all lambda objects are created as equals.
 The Liskov Substitution Principle, has effectively been rendered *obsolete*.
 In P5, almost everything you can in theory create, is in practice reusable.

+In fact, every single _"app"_ that you can install through [the Bazar](/bazar), gives you more Active Events you can use, since none of them are _"apps"_, but rather built as reusable components and modules, allowing you to reuse them in your own projects.
+If you need to send a PGP encrypted email for instance, you can easily do this using the API of [Sephia Five](/bazar?app=sephia-five).

 Imagine if every single time you created a project, you could reuse all of its code, in all of your future projects.
 What would this do to your productivity?
 Would this give you a competetive edge?

-With P5, you are creating *"modules"* and *"components"*, for then to *"orchestrate"* your building blocks together.
-P5 is all about eliminating borders and reducing complexity, while increasing reusability and improving Time2Market.
+With P5, this is the inevitable result, since you are creating *"modules"* and *"components"*, for then to *"orchestrate"* these modules together.
+P5 is all about eliminating borders, and reducing complexity, while increasing reusability and improving Time2Market.

+### So what this have to do with the header of this article?

+Well, the paradox is, that you can arguably _"fork"_ Phosphorus Five, without actually forking it.
+Since you can completely change its behaviour, by _"injecting"_ your own logic, as a _"YALOA"_, resulting in that it becomes _"fork friendly"_.